magicleap/MRTK-MagicLeapOne/Assets/MRTK MagicLeap/README.md

 - Planes Detection
 - Native Keyboard

-This package also includes support for Zero Iteration, which allows you to test your application without having to build and installing it on your device.
+This package also includes support for Zero Iteration, which allows you to test your application without having to build and install it on your device.

 # Installation Guide
 ## Platform Settings